Medically reviewed by Drugs.com. Last updated on Feb 2, 2023.

 - Seizures, history of—Should not be used in patients with these conditions.

 Take dalfampridine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 Do not change your dose without checking first with your doctor.

-dalfampridine should come with a patient information leaflet.
+Dalfampridine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 You may take dalfampridine with or without food.